webplatform/docs/css/properties/flow-into/index.md

 |Description=The element's content remains unchanged, and is not diverted to a flow unless an ancestor element specifies it.
 }}{{CSS Property Value
 |Data Type=<ident>
-|Description=Identifier that specifies a named flow into which to place element's content.
+|Description=String identifier that specifies a ''named flow'' into which to place element's content.
+Common keyword values such as '''none''', '''inherit''', '''default''', '''auto''' and '''initial''' are invalid flow names.

-If the keyword ‘element’ is present or neither keyword is present, then the element is taken out of its parent's flow and placed into the flow with the name ‘<ident>’.
-If the keyword ‘content’ is present, then only the element's contents are placed into the named flow.

-<ident> element: Explicitly specifies the entire element appears in the named flow, not just its contents.
+* '''<ident> element''': The '''element''' keyword explicitly specifies the entire element diverts to the named flow, not just its contents.
+(This is the default behavior without the keyword.)

-<ident> content: Overrides the default behavior described above, diverting only the element's nested content to the named flow.
+* '''<ident> content''': Adding the '''content''' keyword overrides the default behavior described above, diverting only the element's nested content to the named flow.

-The element or content is said to have a specified flow.
-The values ‘none’, ‘inherit’, ‘default’, ‘auto’ and ‘initial’ are invalid flow names.
 }}
 }}
 {{Examples_Section